Explore This Treatment

 The Mass General Difference

-Mass General is consistently ranked among the best hospitals in the country by U.S. News and World Report.
+Mass General is consistently ranked as a top hospital in the nation by U.S. News and World Report.
 Our surgeons, among the most experienced nationally and internationally, are leaders in the treatment of gastric and esophageal diseases.
 This program is multidisciplinary and offers coordination between various departments.
 Our surgeons are accustomed to seeing patients with multiple medical conditions and offer treatments customized for each patient.

 TIF is a safe and well-tolerated procedure; however, all surgical procedures have risks and it is important to speak with your surgeon to identify your risk factors.
 Since not all patients are good candidates for TIF, a suitable alternative is usually available.
 Surgical outcomes have been widely published and our outcomes for treatment of GERD are excellent.